UU-Human-Evolution/1MB438/Lab_5.md

 - Do you think your choice of species (including the outgroup) was appropriate to answer the question?
 If you were to redo the analysis, would you change something?

-**Upload your slides to Studium before 10 am on Friday Oct 18th so we can download them to the computer that will be used for the presentations.**
+**Upload your slides to Studium before 10 am on the day before the presentation so we can download them to the computer that will be used for the presentations.**

 ---
 ## Presentation

-On March Friday Oct 18th, we will meet in a lecture hall instead of the computer room.
+On the day of the presentation, we will meet in a lecture hall instead of the computer room.
 Each group will give a 5-10 minutes presentation about their project, presented with slides.
 The presentation should include (but is not limited to):
   + Introduce your question to the rest of the class
   + Briefly summarize the data you collected
   + Show your trees